jyutzler/Bridge-Systems/system.md

    * 4♣ = Gerber, asking for aces.
 (See Slam Bidding)
    * A direct raise of 1NT to 4NT is natural and invites 6NT.
 4NT is slam invitational only because 4♣ is available as Gerber (to ask about aces).

-#### Over Interference
+#### When Opponents Double
 If an opponent doubles, all conventional responses are “on.”
 For example:

 1NT — (Double) — 2♣ = Stayman

 1NT — (Double) — 2♦ = transfer to hearts

-With a bad hand and a weak minor, redouble for SOS.
+With a bad hand and a long minor, redouble for SOS.

 1NT — (Double) — Redouble = Rescue - weak with a long minor (opener bids 2♣, pass or correct).

-Double of any natural suit bid by the opponents is for penalty.
+Otherwise pass and let opener reopen the bidding.

+1NT — (Double) — pass - (pass) = Forcing - opener must either bids a 5-card suit or redoubles.
+Responder passes the redouble with 7+ (possibly less) or bids a 4-card suit to attempt to scramble to safety.
+#### Over 2♣
 Jacoby Transfers are on over 2♣.

 Double of an artificial 2♣ = Stayman, does not imply invitational or better values.

+#### Over Other Overcalls
+Double of any natural suit bid by the opponents is for penalty.

 Cue bid of opponent's natural suit = Game force, Stayman.
 Note: if the interference is a waiting bid (such as Cappelletti 2♣), it may be pragmatic to pass and wait for the suit to be shown in case a penalty double is a possibility.
 (For more information see [here](http://www.bridgebuff.com/cappsucks.html) although the entire system indicated is more complex than what is presented here.)

-If the opponents intervene over a conventional response, bids carry the same meaning as if there were no intervention.
-A bid says, “I’m bidding voluntarily, so I have a real fit with you.”

-1NT — (Pass) — 2♦ — (Double) — 2♥ = Real fit for hearts — pass with only two hearts

 Suit bids have a different meaning if the opponents intervene.

    * 2♥, 2♠ = To play, 5+.
    * 3♣, 3♦ = Invitational, 5+, denying a stopper if a suit was shown.
    * 3♥, 3♠ = Game force, 5+, denying a stopper if a suit was shown.

+#### Interference With Conventions
+If the opponents intervene over a conventional response, bids carry the same meaning as if there were no intervention.
+A bid says, “I’m bidding voluntarily, so I have a real fit with you.”

+1NT — (Pass) — 2♦ — (Double) — 2♥ = Real fit for hearts — pass with only two hearts

+The Texas transfer is on through 3♣.
+In other words it must be a jump.

 ### 2NT and 3NT
 Stayman and Jacoby transfers for the majors are used.